 It seems any time you call in to report something like that proverbial $210 or more, you also get sent a full self employment document of about three pages to write up.
 A complete breakdown of expenses and receipts is required.
 The rub: When received by the government, all this takes time to review and assess, and all the people regularly doing the reviewing need to be paid.

 The main way the benefit-rate-change scenario plays out is with EBT food stamps, or with rent rates.
-Sometimes Medicaid, which in some categories is used by around half of individuals, and I cannot vouch for daycare, but I can guess.
+Sometimes too Medicaid, which in some categories is used by around half of individuals, (and if you are in Wisconsin, BadgerCarePlus for medical), and I cannot vouch for daycare, but I can guess.
 After all that evaluation, they often only change the outlay a few dollars, often amounting to less than 10 percent of the total.
 I know someone who had all this mailing done back and forth for a change in food stamps, that total being in the $150-range, of about eight dollars.

 Wages that are reported will be checked by computer against the wages your employer reports to the Department of Workforce Development.
 Also asked may be the IRS, SSA, Unemployment Insurance Division and DOT.

 Now I do realize that there needs to be the threat of what is essentially a small-scale audit to keep people from taking unfair advantage.
 You could apply the same assessment scenario to the IRS or interstate weigh stations for trucks.
-But maybe make the worker time spent a quick whip-through of the information and less frequently done.
+But maybe make the processing worker time spent more of a quick whip-through of the information and less frequently done, say if that $210-income a month referenced above hits three straight times, just require a quarterly beneficiary call-in.
+This way the feds save too.